AUGMXNT/perfi/docs/design/TRANSACTIONS-ledger-entry-types.md

 * contract address overrides
 * to/from address

-QUESTION: will we ever want to change a tx_ledger.tx_perfi_type based on the tx_logicial that it belongs to?
+QUESTION: will we ever want to change a tx_ledger.tx_ledger_type based on the tx_logical that it belongs to?
 * maybe for a bridge transaction?
 * but a bridge tx send will always be either a send to an EOA bridge address or a contract interaction with a bridge address
 * the matching receive will sometimes be from a contract, sometimes generated from null by a contract, sometimes from an account... j